Landscape architecture is one of the world's most important professions.

 almost 4 years by Gwenneth Raybould 5 / 5Speakers at 'Ecology in the Designed Landscape' on Saturday 13 November (9.30 to 4.30) in the Garden Room at Hampton Court Palace will focus on how care for nature and respect for the principles of historic design can be reconciled.
 Promoted by the Garden History Society in assocation with Historic Royal Palaces.
 Speakers: Terry Gough (HRP), Nick Haycock (Hydrologist), James Hitchmough (Professor Horticultureal Ecology, Sheffield), Simon Lee (Superintendent of Hampstead Heath), Jonathan Lovie, Principal Conservation Officer, GHS), Matthew Tickner (Land Use Consultants), Tom Wall (formerly Natural England), Liz Whittle (CADW).

-almost 4 years by Don Collier 5 / 5Hi; Yes you should hire a landscape architect.
+about 4 years by Don Collier 5 / 5Hi; Yes you should hire a landscape architect.
 They can and will be envaluable.
 One of the very best is a firm in Palm Beach, Florida, called Sanchez and Maddux.
 They have clients aroung the world and actually have a book of some of their projects.
 You can reach them at 561-655-9006.
 The phone call will be worth your while.

 about 4 years by SiobhÃ¡n 5 / 5Hi Sue, this is the kind of thing a landscape architect would love to deal with.
 You might end up needing one to prepare drawings to gain planning permission anyway.
 You should enjoy the process, not be dreading it!
 Best of luck!